basis-robotics/basis-docs/docs/docs/intro.md

 - [**Unit YAML schema**](guide-tools/unit-yaml-schema): Unit definition file.

 ## Advanced features
-- [**Synchronizers**](guide-advanced/synchronizers): Mechanisms used to coordinate data flow and ensure that your system processes messages
+- [**Synchronizers**](guide-advanced/synchronizers): Mechanisms used to coordinate data flow and ensure that your system processes messages.
-This guide is designed to help you understand and effectively use Basis, offering explanations and practical examples as you build, configure, and maintain your robotics applications.
 - [**Pub/sub by hand**](guide-advanced/pubsub-by-hand): How to create publishers and subscribers at runtime.

-This guide is designed to help you understand and effectively use Basis, offering explanations and practical examples as you build, configure, and maintain your robotics applications.